The FOMC raised the fed funds rate a quarter point to 2.5 percent on December 19, 2018.

 Current Federal Reserve Interest Rates and Why They Change

-The 2008 recession caused the Fed to lower rates 0.25 percent.
+The 2008 recession caused the Fed to lower its benchmark rate to 0.25 percent.
 That’s effectively zero.
-They stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
+It stayed there seven years until December 2015, when the Fed raised interest rates to 0.5 percent.
 The fed funds rate controls short-term interest rates.
-These include banks' prime rate, the Libor most adjustable-rate and interest-only loans, and credit card rates.
+These include banks' prime rate, the Libor, most adjustable-rate and interest-only loans, and credit card rates.